How to accept yourself for unconditional peace & fulfillment

 And that’s what I want you to know about, my love.
 We all have two sides of our personalities.
 The good and the bad.
 The funny and the boring.
 The achiever and the player.

 Every side of us has its own strengths and gifts.
-This is what makes us whole.
+That is what makes us whole.
 However, when we are only trying to present only one side of the coin, the other side end up haunting us.

 And so the first step to radical self acceptance is to reclaim all the parts that you may have been afraid to own.
 Accept the parts of you that were never accepted or allowed by others.
 Own the fact that ALL of you is loved, perfect, and beautiful.

-2. Make friends with your feelings.
+Make friends with your feelings

 Just like how we have both sides of every personality in us, we are receptive to a spectrum of every emotion.